 She is the former executive director and president of The International Association of Yoga Therapists; Founding member of the Yoga Alliance.
 Founding member of the North Coast Council for Birth and Family Information, Cofounder of the North Coast Hospice Association, OR; Cofounder Fire Mountain Elementary School, OR.
 She is a member of the Episcopal Church of Our Savior, CA; and St. Catherine’s Episcopal church, OR.
 Among her other accomplishments, she organized the “International Conference on Science and Meditation”, 2002, Dehradun, India, Himalayan Trust Hospital and published numerous articles in professional journals.
 She is married to John C. Gage; they have four daughters, five grandchildren, and a dog: Sir Max.

-Mike Mannisto is Chair of The ICCI Board of Trustees.
-He is a partner in the Bahamas, Bermuda, British Virgin Islands and Cayman Islands (BBC) region of Ernst & Young’s Financial Services Office.
+Mike Mannisto is a partner in the Bahamas, Bermuda, British Virgin Islands and Cayman Islands (BBC) region of Ernst & Young’s Financial Services Office.
 He has approximately 22 years of experience with Ernst & Young, having spent approximately 18 years with the Cayman Islands firm.
 Mike works with a number of Ernst & Young’s largest global asset management and banking clients and is the banking sector leader for the BBC.

 Mike holds an Honours Bachelor of Commerce degree with a major in accounting from Lakehead University.
 He is also a Canadian CA and a member of the Canadian Institute of Chartered Accountants.
 Mike is a past president of the Cayman Islands Society of Professional Accountants (CISPA), and currently holds the position of Secretary and Council Member.

-Wayne McManus serves as the faculty representative on ICCI’s board.
+Wayne McManus is the chair of the board of trustees.
+He serves as the faculty representative on ICCI’s board.
 He has more than 30 years of academic experience teaching a broad variety of graduate and undergraduate course in accounting, taxation and business law, including 18 years at ICCI as an adjunct professor.
 He is a CPA, CMA, CIA, and CFA, and has extensive work experience in the private banking sector, providing accounting and wealth management services for high net worth clients.
 Wayne has an LLM in taxation, a JD, and an MBA as well as an MS and BS in accounting.
 He serves as a director and audit committee chair of Endeavour Mining Corp., an intermediate sized publicly traded gold producer with five operating mines in West Africa.

 Lucille Seymour was born in George Town where she completed her high school education.
 She continued her studies in Jamaica at Shortwood College and the University of the West Indies.
 She taught for a few years before completing a bachelor’s degree at ICCI and then continued her education at Leeds University, England, and Pace University in Manhattan, where she received her Masters in Educational Administration.
 Her professional career as a civil servant progressed from a teacher in primary, secondary and deaf education schools, to Principal of George Town Primary.
 In the Cayman Islands Government she was Education Officer (Primary), Senior Education Officer (Curriculum and Testing) and Permanent Secretary in the Ministry of Community Development, Sports, Women, Youth Affairs and Culture.Aside from her working career, Ms Seymour has spent 40 years on a voluntary basis helping to empower youth, women and others through sports and community development.
 She was active in developing the National Youth Policy and the Office of Women’s Affairs and the Women’s Resource Centre and received the BEM from Her Majesty the Queen for her work in these areas.She is a founding member of the People’s Progressive Movement and served as the third elected member for George Town in the Legislative Assembly.